Dr gläi Brinz, Foto/Photo: Basler Marionettentheater.

 On his tour through the universe, the Prince encounters six planetoids and the planet Earth.
 Here, in the desert, he meets the story’s narrator, the pilot (a reference to De Saint-Exupéry).

 He has made an emergency landing in the desert.
-In eight days, the Prince tells the story of his impressions and contacts with adults on the six planetoids; he inhabits planetoid B612.
+In eight days, the Prince recounts his impressions and encounters with adults on the six planetoids, where he inhabits planetoid B612.

-The last performance this year will take place on 31 December.
+The last performance of the year will take place on December 31.

 (Source: Antoine de Saint-Exupéry, Dr gläi Brinz, Basel 2018).